-Based upon participation, the program will tentatively continue to be held the second Tuesday of each month at the same time.
+Based upon participation, the program will tentatively continue to be held the second Tuesday of each month (September-May) from 5:30-7:00 p.m.
 This program is free and open to the public!

 Library Board Quarterly Meeting